azlux/log2ram/README.md

 - `MAIL`: Disables the error system mail if there is not enough place on RAM (if set to `false`)

 #### refresh time:
-By default Log2Ram writes to the HardDisk every hour.
-If you think this is too much, you can make the write every day by moving the cron file to daily: `sudo mv /etc/cron.hourly/log2ram /etc/cron.daily/log2ram`.
+By default Log2Zram checks available log space every hour.
+It them makes a comparison of the percentage set via Prune_Level and only writes out old logs to disk when triggered and then removes the collected old logs from zram space.

 ### It is working?
 You can now check the mount folder in ram with (You will see lines with log2ram if working)